mattkumar/blog/content/post/2022-06-16-buttons/index.markdown

 The distinction between the two latter choices boils down to a users default browser settings.
 If you use Chrome like me, opening a link (designed to open in a tab or new window) defaults to opening it in a new tab.
 For you, it *might* open in a new window.
 Who knows? 🎱

-If you really need the link to open in a separate window, luckily with a little elbow grease we can make that a sure thing.🎯 We just need to explicitly specify the window `height` and `width` in pixels.
+If you really need the link to open in a separate window, luckily with a little elbow grease we can make that a sure thing.🎯 We just need to explicitly specify the window `height` and `width`.
 You can also pass `fullscreen=1` to make the new window, well, full screen.
+See the code snippet below.

-> ⚠️⚠️⚠️ Opening links in a new window may result in getting dinged by an ad-blocker.
+> ⚠️Opening links in a new window may result in getting dinged by an ad-blocker.
 This is because the so-called new window is more of a pop-up rather than it being a truly new window (i.e. `CTRL + N`).

 Thank you [iqis](https://github.com/iqis) for pointing out that! 👽️